 LLM students are required to be in residence at Stanford during the full (nine month) academic year.
 They are required to take a minimum of 35 credit units and a maximum of 45 credit units.

-Note to applicants: The Knight-Hennessy Scholars program awards full funding to Stanford graduate students from all disciplines, with additional opportunities for leadership training and collaboration across fields.
+The Knight-Hennessy Scholars program awards up to three years of funding to Stanford graduate students from all disciplines, with additional opportunities for leadership training and collaboration across fields.

-Applications for the Knight-Hennessy Scholars are due in early Autumn one year prior to enrollment.
+Applications for the Knight-Hennessy Scholars program are due in early Autumn, one year prior to enrollment.
 View dates and deadlines.
 You can also sign up for Knight-Hennessy Scholars email alerts to stay up to date on the availability of their online application.

 Courses